-Our Department of Radiologic Sciences is one of the few academic programs that have Bachelor's and Master's degree options in the field of radiologic sciences, offering graduates many career options in the field of radiologic sciences, including opportunities for advancement.
+Our Department of Medical Imaging & Radiation Sciences is one of the few academic programs that have Bachelor's and Master's degree options in the field of radiologic sciences, offering graduates many career options in the field of radiologic sciences, including opportunities for advancement.

 The Bureau of Labor Statistics projects a 21% increase in the number of jobs for radiologic technologists from 2012 to 2022, faster than the average for all occupations.

-The mission of the Department of Radiologic Sciences is to provide a comprehensive education preparing students for entry-level practice in radiologic and imaging sciences as competent, caring members of the health care team, cultivating professionalism and life-long learning.
+The mission of the Department of Medical Imaging & Radiation Sciences is to provide a comprehensive education preparing students for entry-level practice in radiologic and imaging sciences as competent, caring members of the health care team, cultivating professionalism and life-long learning.

 - Full-time Bachelor of Science tracks consist of one concentration for 12 consecutive months or dual-concentration for 24 consecutive months.